celinaczy/JET-API-Interface/README.md

 </details>

 ## Approach to task and assumptions
-I adopted the mvp approach and started by implementing the critical requirements - making an API call within the Flask framework and displaying required pieces of data (Name, Cuisines, Rating - as a number, Address) on index.html.
-I used the requests package to hande the API call.
-As per requirements, only first 10 results are displayed.
+I adopted the MVP approach and started by implementing the critical requirements - making an API call within the Flask framework and displaying required pieces of data (Name, Cuisines, Rating - as a number, Address) on index.html.
+I used the requests package to handle the API call.
+As per requirements, only the first 10 results are displayed.
 <br><br>
 It was not requested explicitly, but I thought it only would make sense to build an interface through which the user could input a postal code and then be presented with the results.
 I used WTF Forms for this part.